-One cup of yellow squash contains about 7% of the recommended daily intake for potassium, which is higher than in most other vegetables out there.
-Magnesium is another key mineral found in yellow squash that’s responsible for regulating blood sugar levels, which helps improve insulin sensitivity (9).
-If you have diabetes, you should definitely add more yellow squash to your meals to help control your condition properly!
+Yellow squash contains good amounts of potassium and magnesium.
+Magnesium may play a role in regulating blood sugar levels, by helping improve insulin sensitivity (9).
+If you have diabetes or impaired glucose tolerance, you should definitely add more yellow squash to your meals to help control your condition properly!

 Health Benefits Of Yellow Squash

 Consuming yellow squash regularly is good for you as it offers the following health benefits: